widdowquinn/pyani/docs/quickstart.rst

         --name "C. blochmannia run 1" \
         --labels C_blochmannia/labels.txt --classes C_blochmannia/classes.txt

 This will run an ANIm analysis on the genomes in the ``C_blochmannia`` directory.
-The analysis results will be stored in the database you created, identified with the name ``C. blochmannia run 1``, but the comparison files will be written to the ``C_blochmannia_ANIm`` directory.
+The analysis results will be stored in the database we created earlier, identified by the name ``C. blochmannia run 1``.
+The comparison files will be written to the ``C_blochmannia_ANIm`` directory.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 4. Reporting Analyses and Analysis Results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Show all the runs contained in the (default) database with the command:
+We can list all the runs contained in the (default) database by using the command:

 .. code-block:: bash

     pyani report --runs C_blochmannia_ANIm/ --formats html,excel,stdout

-This will report the relevant information to new files the ``pyani report`` command creates in the ``C_blocahmannia_ANIm`` directory.
+This will report the relevant information to new files in the ``C_blochmannia_ANIm`` directory.

 .. code-block:: bash